-A big part of the emails galore I get daily includes those asking for a specific router or mesh recommendation.
-Some readers even sent me a detailed sketch of their home — you know who you are!
+A big part of the questions galore I get daily includes those asking for a Wi-Fi router or mesh recommendation for a specific situation.

 A closer look at a home Wi-Fi router

 To pick the right Wi-Fi router, you first need to understand its capabilities and its limitation.
 Most importantly, you need to use it as a router.

 Sometimes, a router is not a router.
 If you don’t already know that, click the button below to learn more.

 Extra: Possible roles of a home Wi-Fi router

 Below is the breakdown of four typical roles of a router.
 Not all hardware supports all of these, but most will have at least the first one plus another.

 Some routers have even more roles — those from Asus, for example, also feature the proprietary AiMesh node role.